Tilek12/42HN-ft_transcendence/NotesPhilipp.md

 - cleanup production mode: make setup-local script better, vite is not needed/turned off?

-- Allow users to set their preferred language as the default for subsequent
+- Allow users to set their preferred language as the default for subsequent !! -> put in jwt payload

+- production mode with fastify static

+- all websockt routes are not validated with the prehandler hook..

+- add explanation to register qrcode page

+- fix languages

+- add settings to enable /disable 2fa

 wokrflow 2fa auth: